-Faculty should exercise professional judgment regarding their use of food or drink in the classroom.
+Faculty should exercise professional judgment regarding their use of food or drink in the classroom during non-student contact time.
 The Park Hill School District Wellness Committee provides a list of healthy snacks and food alternatives for consideration.
-If a student suffers from a food allergy, notification must be posted outside the classroom, and the classroom teacher must work to comply with the terms of the Food, Allergy Management Policy and Guidelines, as well as the student's Food Allergy Action Plan.
-The teacher must work to ensure all foods in the classroom are safe.
-Teachers are also responsible for notifying substitute teachers about students with food allergies.
+Please see the building Health Champion for more information.
+If a student suffers from a food allergy, notification must be posted outside the classroom, and the classroom teacher must work to ensure all foods in the classroom are safe.
+Teachers are responsible for notifying substitute teachers about students with food allergies.